JeffyCN/ARM-KWS-demo/README.md

 6. Run "./test.sh" to check the accuracy
 7. Run "./fold_batchnorm.sh" to fuse batch-norm layers
 8. Run "./quant_dump.sh" to quantize and dump params
-9. Goto demo dir
-10. Replace "test.wav" and run "./test.sh" to test it

 NOTE:
 1. Step 3 and 4 can be skipped if you think the current hyper params is ok.